 As an employee of the federal government, the plaintiff was forced to undergo a medical examination at the request of the Department of Labor.
 The Department of Labor’s choice of physician stated that he did not believe that the plaintiff could return to work as a letter carrier.

-The insurer’s counsel filed a motion to sever and stay the 93A/176D claim which was denied, allowing plaintiff’s counsel to conduct discovery on both the underlying tort claim and 93A/176D claim concomitantly.
+The insurer’s counsel filed a motion to sever and stay the 93A/176D claim which was denied, allowing the plaintiff’s counsel to conduct discovery on both the underlying tort claim and the 93A/176D claim concomitantly.

-As the case neared trial, it was clear that the defense planned to rely on an IME report that stated that the plaintiff had no lasting injuries and that he was capable of returning to the fulltime work at the Postal Service.
-In addition, the defense had many hours of surveillance showing the plaintiff doing such things as riding a motor cycle, carrying heavy objects and shoveling snow.
+As the case neared trial, it was clear that the defense planned to rely on an IME report that stated that the plaintiff had no lasting injuries and that he was capable of returning to full-time work at the Postal Service.
+In addition, the defense had many hours of surveillance showing the plaintiff doing such things as riding a motorcycle, carrying heavy objects, and shoveling snow.
 The defense also contended that the IME performed on behalf of the Department of Labor was flawed, shoddy, and unsupportable.

-During the tort proceeding Plaintiff’s counsel argued that the defendant’s IME, the surveillance tapes and even the manner in which the Department of Labor examination was conducted was immaterial to the case.
-In the end, the plaintiff lost his job as a direct result of the injury received in the accident, and lost wages as a result in the amount of $1.34 million dollars as determined by plaintiff’s economic expert, which was entered into evidence unchallenged.
-Ultimately, the arbitrator agreed with the plaintiff’s argument and awarded plaintiff $1,504,000.00.
+During the tort proceeding, Plaintiff’s counsel argued that the defendant’s IME, the surveillance tapes, and even the manner in which the Department of Labor examination was conducted were immaterial to the case.
+In the end, the plaintiff lost his job as a direct result of the injury received in the accident, and lost wages as a result in the amount of $1.34 million dollars as determined by the plaintiff’s economic expert, which was entered into evidence unchallenged.
+Ultimately, the arbitrator agreed with the plaintiff’s argument and awarded the plaintiff $1,504,000.00.

 One month later the parties arbitrated the 93A/176D claim.
 While waiting for the arbitrator’s decision, the parties agreed to settle the matter for an additional payment of $250,000.00 on top of the $1.5 million dollar award.